flosskosova/foss4g-2023/_pages/register/visa-info.md

 isStaticPost: true
 image: register.jpg
 links:
-  - {permalink: "/register/", text: "Registration"}
+  - { permalink: "/register/", text: "Registration" }
-  - {permalink: "/register/travel-grant/", text: "Travel grant"}
+  - { permalink: "/register/travel-grant/", text: "Travel grant" }
+  - { permalink: "/register/studentship-grant", text: "Studentship grant" }
-  - {permalink: "/register/visa-info/", text: "Visa info"}
+  - { permalink: "/register/visa-info/", text: "Visa info" }
 ---

 Kosovo requires visas for citizens of certain countries.
 You can find more information on which participants will need a visa to come to Kosovo here: